- Prerequisite Coursework from a Regionally Accredited College or University Include:

 - List of courses in progress, or scheduled courses from the registrar’s office

-- At least two (2) letters must be from college/university biology and/or chemistry professors
+- At least two (2) references must be from college/university biology and/or chemistry professors

-- The third letter may be a professional reference.
+- The third reference may be a professional reference.

 - The applicant is responsible for requesting that these references be sent to the Program Director, UF Health Jacksonville School of Medical Laboratory Science